RealityBending/Onboarding/README.md

 #### :octocat: **GitHub**

 The last app that we use, and probably the most important, is GitHub.
 Whether you're a beginner to programming or an expert, integrating into this community means you'll be constantly learning.
-GitHub is a place where projects are shared openly and transparently, and you can simply *watch* any repository you're interested in to receive notifications of relevant updates.
+GitHub is a place where projects are shared openly and transparently, and where you can follow any repository you're interested in to receive notifications of relevant updates.

 - You can start by reading this post: [Why psychologists should join GitHub](https://dominiquemakowski.github.io/post/2020-05-27-github_psychologists/)

 We are using GitHub for ***a lot*** of stuff (like pretty much for everything, storing data, writing papers, projects, ...), and therefore you'll need to become familiar with it.
-First off, let's start with 1) Creating an account for you (*advice: use a simple login like FirstnameSurname rather than something you might regret later* 😬), 2) Watch [this repo](https://github.com/neuropsychology/Onboarding) (by selecting *Watching* on the watch button in the top-right corner) so you'll get notified of updates, 3) star 🌟 it and 4) start using it as follows:
+First off, let's start with:
+  1. Creating an account for you (*strong advice: **use a simple login like FirstnameSurname** rather than something you might regret later* 😬)
+  2. Watch [this repo](https://github.com/neuropsychology/Onboarding) (by selecting *Watching* on the watch button in the top-right corner) so you'll get notified of updates
+  3. Star it 🌟 (it's like giving it a thumbs up, but it also serves as a bookmark for you)

+Once you're done, let's start to interact with it by creating an issue:

-  1. Create a new issue in [this repo](https://github.com/neuropsychology/Onboarding/issues)
+  4. Create a new issue in [this repo](https://github.com/neuropsychology/Onboarding/issues)
-  2. Select the **Introduce myself** template
+  5. Select the **Introduce myself** template
-  3. Answer the questions
+  6. Answer the questions
-  4. Post it (we'll close it afterwards)
+  7. Post it (we'll close it afterwards)

-  5. **Follow us** (hit the follow button on the top right corner):
+Finally, **Follow us** (hit the follow button on the top right corner):

   - [@RealityBending](https://github.com/RealityBending)
   - [@DominiqueMakowski](https://github.com/DominiqueMakowski)
   - [@JingxiongXu](https://github.com/JingxiongXu)